OpenLDAP Auth Module

 The LDAP URL uses the format

-Selects an SSL key to encrypt the connection between YouTrack and the directory service.
+Selects an SSL key that can be used to verify the identity of your YouTrack installation to the directory service.
+You should only need to use this setting when your directory service requires client SSL authentication.
 For more information about managing keys in YouTrack, see SSL Keys.

 Determines which account is used for the LDAP bind request.
 For more information, see Bind Account Options.